DavidStewartLDN/engineerIq-prototype/src/pages/blog/2021-01-11-product-recovery.md

   - Zero Loss Production
   - Waste Biproducts
 ---
+The drive to zero loss production has directed attention to Product Recovery systems and innovative use of waste biproducts.
+Our team at EngineeriQ has worked with Global Brand Leaders to introduce processes and controls to achieve best in class performance.

 Product at the end of a production sequence is recovered from pipework and heat exchangers using water or compressed air to push or purge the product forward into the product storage tank or a dedicated recovery tank.

 ![Food & Drink Material Hierarchy Diagram](/img/product-recovery-3.png "Food & Drink Material Hierarchy")

 * Preventing (or avoiding) waste and losses comes at a cost, however, this far outweighs the cost of processing rework or exporting waste from site.
 * Product Recovery systems are employed to manage product interfaces, eliminating losses and product damage.
 * Membrane technology helps with concentrating recovered product for reworking into the process stream or generating higher value biproducts.
 Recovered water from these processes is polished and available for process & CIP applications.